First-Year Spring Admission

 What is the First-Year Spring Admission program?

 Over the past decade, Cornell University has experienced a more than 100% increase in first-year admissions applications.
-For this year’s class, Cornell reviewed close to 47,000 applications for a class of 3,275 new first-year students.
+For this year’s class, Cornell reviewed over 51,000 applications for a class of 3,275 new first-year students.
 In order to allow more students to benefit from a Cornell education, the university has developed an exciting option.
-In January 2018, Cornell University will welcome approximately 60 freshmen to begin their Cornell experience starting in the spring semester.
+In January 2019, Cornell University will welcome approximately 60 freshmen to begin their Cornell experience starting in the spring semester.

 Two of Cornell’s undergraduate colleges and schools will enroll “January Freshmen”.